dreamwisp/dreamwisp/README.md

 Welcome to my github page!
 My name is Zasha Benites and I'm a first year computer science student who loves diving into new projects and learning along the way.
-I have a whiteboard in my dorm where I tend to design workflows or write random project ideas I get.
-I hope most of those projects get to make it here.
+I have a whiteboard in my dorm where I tend to design workflows or write random project ideas which I hope get to make it here.

 <!---